 In 2015 Susan started her own Chancery and Commercial chambers, Tennyson Chambers, in Southampton after almost 23 years in full time practice in London (although clients do still have the option of having their conferences held in London if they so wish).

-Susan is a member of the Chancery Bar Association, Proceeds of Crime Lawyers Association, The Association of Business Recovery Professionals (R3), and an associate member of the Hampshire Incorporated Law Society.
+Susan is a member of the Chancery Bar Association, Proceeds of Crime Lawyers Association, and an associate member of the Hampshire Incorporated Law Society.
 Susan has also been an advocacy trainer for the Honourable Society of Lincoln’s Inn, and has previously been a committee member of the South Eastern Circuit.